 There are no reasons not to get Mollies.
 They are perfect for community aquariums.
 It would be best if you avoided large and aggressive fish as tankmates.
 Their health depends on the conditions of the tank that should be within their prescribed parameters.
-They can tolerate a vast range; therefore, you could put them in various types of tanks.
-They are easy to care for and easy to breed.
-They have many colors and are very active in the tank.
+Mollies can tolerate a vast range; therefore, you could put them in various types of tanks.
+They are easy to care for and easy to breed and they have many colors and are very active in the tank.

 Balloon Mollies by colors & fins

 They are usually different sizes and shapes compared to the other Molly fish.
 Their fundamental disparity occurs due to body shape and size.
 The different types of balloon fish can be categorized according to the style of fins.
 Some fishes have sailfin dorsals or lyretail fins.

 Balloon mollies are about 2 to 5 inches in size.
 The balloon molly’s namesake was taken from their round, “overweight” form.
 Balloon mollies come in a variety of colors: silver, black, orange, white, etc. Like typical black Molly, females have a little larger belly than males.
 The fins of the Ballon Molly females are rounded, while the males have a sailing-like dorsal body.

 Mollys are found living within different habitats in the wild.
 They most commonly occur in deep rivers and streams in North, Central, and South America.
 They have adapted easily over multiple environments.
 Plants would also be plentiful; they mainly use them to hide, but they are also crucial for reproduction.
 This lake is in tropical climates bringing ample amount of sunlight for plant growth.
 The water would be warm and slowly moving. pH is upon the alkaline side.